 How can you talk about podcasts while making a podcast?
 What is time and what does it mean to lose it?
 Can technology help us to make up for the lost time?
 Is there really lost and won time?
 Even if the questions above seem too philosophical, the truth is that we collide with them in daily life, in which we seem to be running and not getting there or, maybe, ultimately it doesn’t only look that way but it essentially is.

-During the event entitled “Always running and not getting there”, organized by the Heinrich Boell Foundation – Thessaloniki Office on March 14, 2024 at “Pikap” café-bar, Maro Pantazidou and Antonis Faras talked about the lack of free time, exhausting working rates, anxiety deriving from time that goes by and also about technology as social and political issues.
-The discussion was held on the occasion of the participation in the 26th Thessaloniki International Documentary Festival, which was taking place at the time, of the two episodes of two podcast series, “Losing Time – One week before the future of work” by Maro Pantazidou and Paris Selinas and “TechTalk” by the technological copartnership Sociality, in collaboration with the research collective Open Lab Athens.
+During the event entitled “I'm always running and I can't catch up”, organized by the Heinrich Boell Foundation – Thessaloniki Office on March 14, 2024 at “Pikap” café-bar, Maro Pantazidou and Antonis Faras talked about the lack of free time, exhausting working rates, anxiety deriving from time that goes by and also about technology as social and political issues.
+The discussion was held on the occasion of the participation in the 26th Thessaloniki International Documentary Festival, which was taking place at the time, of the two episodes of two podcast series, “Losing Time – One week before the future of work” by Maro Pantazidou and Paris Selinas and “TechTalk” by the technological cooperative Sociality, in collaboration with the research collective Open Lab Athens.

 The creators of the two podcasts recorded their discussion, a thought-sharing process with observations and questions with the audience, a process which in turn co-created a new live podcast.
 The discussion was later followed by a two-hour dj set by Pale Penguin, including songs directly related to the issues discussed.